Blue Heron Psychology

 Individualized, Compassionate Psychotherapy

 For those who have been struggling and experiencing emotional pain, we are here to provide individualized and compassionate therapy, counseling, and other mental health services to those in Stuart, Port St. Lucie, and the Treasure Coast.
-Our goal and purpose is to guide adults, teenagers, couples, and families in emotional crisis towards relieving psychological pain and building a future that is both exciting and motivating.
+Our goal and purpose is to guide adults, teenagers, couples, and families in emotional crisis towards relieving psychological pain and building a future that motivating, exciting, and meaningful.
 In therapy, we will examine the patterns which have emerged in your life, explore their origins, and change those that have been obstructing your growth and self-actualization.

 As therapists, we strive to be warm, authentic, and non-judgmental.
 We have always embraced a humble and relational approach to therapy and would be honored to be a part of your healing process.